 And when it specifically comes to child sponsorship, their Child Sponsorship Program is the only child sponsorship program validated as effective through independent, empirical research.

-Direct relief is in fourteenth position in our List of Top 15 NGO’s in USA.
+Direct relief is in the fourteenth position in our list of 15 top NGOs in USA.
 Direct Relief is a humanitarian aid organization, active in all 50 states and more than 80 countries, with a mission to improve the health and lives of people affected by poverty or emergencies.

 Nongovernmental, nonsectarian, and not-for-profit, Direct Relief provides assistance to people and communities without regard to politics, religious beliefs, or ethnic identities.